Are you trying to identify a human-figure Cybis whose name is unknown to you? Here are some helpful tips for locating it within this website.

 The majority of Cybis full figure sculptures are in a standing position, so the seated or kneeling ones are actually easier to find if you don’t know their name.

 If the piece is in the religious genre, simply click on the Religious/Biblical category of the Archive and proceed from there.
 Angels and the first and second nativity sets are in this category also.

 The non-religious non-upright sculptures can be narrowed down to how they are seated.
 (In order to avoid Google flagging this post as a “link farm”, information about each of these pieces can be accessed through the alphabetical sculpture-name Index page.)

 Adult/Young Adult Female on a Chair or Seat:

-Abigail Adams, Columbia, First Born Virginia Dare (seated woman holding baby), Marguerite, Nefertiti, Persephone, Polish Bride, Queen Guinevere, Rapunzel, Rose White, Scarlett, Sleeping Beauty
+Abigail Adams, Birth at Lowicz (seated woman with flower headdress with baby), Columbia, First Born Virginia Dare (seated woman holding baby), Marguerite, Nefertiti, Persephone, Polish Bride, Queen Guinevere, Rapunzel, Rose White, Scarlett, Sleeping Beauty

 Adult Male on a Chair or Seat: Folk Singer, Hamlet, Puck

 Female Child on a Chair or Seat: Alice, Cinderella, Little Miss Muffet, Pollyanna, The Little Match Girl

 The “kneeling” category is a bit squiffy because some of the on-ground poses of children could be interpreted as either sitting or kneeling.
 Six are in a definite kneeling posture.
 The Holiday Child pieces could go either way.